Friday, 08-Dec-2023 09:48:36 GMT

 are normally five main areas that you need to check if your Z88

-but check the text before you get your screwdriver out.
+but check the text below if it is sort of working before you get your screwdriver out.

 sure that you follow the Inserting

 RAM or ROM Cards Rules as the Z88 gets confused on what

 size of memory it has if this has not been followed.
 Memory cards

 sometimes do go faulty.
 If they do, you do not need to dismantle